diskoverdata/diskover-docs/source_files/search_syntax.md

 When searching on file extensions, it is recommended to either:
 - Use the dedicated fields in the [filters](#filters).
-- Use [quick search](#quick_search) which is a best to find all video or audio file types for examples.
+- Use [quick search](#quick_search) which you can combine with a manual queries for max efficiency.
 - Type in the search bar the pre-determined field name for file extensions, example **extension:mov**

-The reason being that the file extension letters might be part of the file name and give you misleading results.
+🔎  Note that the file extension letters might be part of the file name and give you misleading results.
 For example:
 - If only typing **mov** in the search bar, the results would include all files with **.mov** extension, but could also return a file with the name **all_mov_titles_2021.txt**

 - If only typing **jpg** in the search bar, the results would include all files with **.jpg** extension, but could also return a file with the name **montage_jpg_png_images.gif**